Chaitanya27111/Caoture-the-Bug-Hackatthon/README.md

 Output mismatches for the above inputs proving that there is a design bug

 ## Design Bug1
-Based on the above test input, nn inspecting the output log, it is found that the next state after the state *SEQ_1* when an input bit 1 is encountered is *IDLE*.
+Based on the above test input, and inspecting the output log, it is found that the next state after the state *SEQ_1* when an input bit 1 is encountered is *IDLE*.
 However, the next state must actually be *SEQ_1*
 ```
 #from line 46 of seq_detect_1011.v